nikel-api/nikel-docs/docs/welcome.md

 Although the API is free, there are very lenient rate limits posed to prevent API abuse.

 The current rate limit is **20 requests per second for uncached requests**.
-Cached requests are not subject to ratelimits.
+Cached requests are not subject to rate limits.

 :::note Important